kerberos-io/agent/README.md

   - Recording the same video (resolution, duration and FPS) in H264 and H265 will result in approx 50% the file size.
   - Not supported in technologies such as WebRTC

 Conclusion: depending on the use case you might choose one over the other, and you can use both at the same time.
-For example you can use H264 (main stream) for livestreaming, and H265 for recording.
-Depending on your use case where you wish to play recordings in a cross-platform and cross-browser you might opt for H264 for better support.
+For example you can use H264 (main stream) for livestreaming, and H265 (sub stream) for recording.
+If you wish to play recordings in a cross-platform and cross-browser environment, you might opt for H264 for better support.

 ## Contribute with Codespaces